light-tech/ROS2-On-iOS/README.md

     mv unused_src/ros2/common_interfaces src/ros2/
     ```

+    It is good to have `ros2/common_interfaces` as it provides the commonly used packages such as `std_msgs`.

     Certain packages such as `rviz` are obviously not easy to port.
     We will run `colcon` commands (below) and add back more dependent packages.

     **Tip**: Do `find unused_src -name PKG_NAME` in `unused_src` to find the repository containing the needed package.

  3. The minimal list of repositories is available in the file `ros2_min.repos`.
+    So of course, one can simply import this instead.

  4. Create a new workspace and link the `src` in